chbridges/bertalign/README.md

 To-do:

-* **Update requirements.txt** After the prior changes, 3 requirements can be dropped and faiss-cpu will be added as a new requirement.
 * **Update setup.py** The current minimal setup.py does not install dependencies, i.e., the user needs to manually install the requirements from requirements.txt.

 # Bertalign